 Not only do alternatives to budgeting exist…but I’ve got a confession to make: I’ve been using them for years.

 We don’t record our purchases, carry around free printable cash envelopes, fill up jars with anything other than home-canned Meyer lemon marmalade, or use excel to meticulously update our daily spending log.

 I’m just not that kind of a person.

 And yes we know how much money we have coming in and approximately how much bills are going to cost each month.

 We’ve never actually over-withdrawn on our checking account, and the only bill we ever missed was during a ‘changing-of-the-guard’ experiment while working through financial friction in our household.

 We have a solid handle on our finances without lots of the work people think is involved.

 So how do we get away with this?

-Instead of performing all the maintenance usually associated with the word ‘budget' (like looking for a budget template, planning each category out, etc.), we do a once-and-done master key, set our internal thermostats to it, and check in periodically.
+Instead of performing all the maintenance usually associated with the word ‘budget’ (like looking for a cute free printable budget template, choosing a personal budgeting method, planning each category out, etc.), we do a once-and-done master key, set our internal thermostats to it, and check in periodically.